Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 We still have a bit of a bright spot in the middle because of the weights on the linears.
 Let's adjust that now so it looks more uniform.

 I'm going to look at the weights on the linears and set their base weight to somewhere in the realm of 4.
 This is a little brighter and more filled out.
-You can edit this however you like, and you'll notice that when you change the base weight on one of the linears, it lights up the section that the particular iterator controls more than the others.
+You can edit this however you like(I suggest doing so until you're happy), and you'll notice that when you change the base weight on one of the linears, it lights up the section that the particular iterator controls more than the others.
 You can use this to control the coloring or "lighting" later on.

 Next, I'm going to go back to the shader nodes and set this up for direct coloring.
 I want to control the color of each section and take the blending off.
 That way It all looks uniform.
 You might like to leave the blending, or you might like to mash the random shader button.
 That's fine and do whatever makes you happy.
 However, in this example, I'm showing how to directly color an entire linear tile so please bear with me.